manishkak/URLShortener/readme.md

+<p><b>Description of files being used in the Project</b></p>
-web.php- has all the routes
+<pre>web.php- has all the routes
 UrlShort.php- Model file used
-UrlsController.php- Controller file used; methods short, generateShortUrl and show used All 3 template files used are inside /resources/views/url (layout.blade.php is the base layout file, geturl.blade where the url is entered, display.blade displays the shortened url)
+UrlsController.php- Controller file used; methods short, generateShortUrl and show used All 3 template files used are inside /resources/views/url (layout.blade.php is the base layout file, geturl.blade where the url is entered, display.blade displays the shortened url)</pre>

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>